gl-inet/docs4.x/docs/tutorials/manually_configure_static_ip.md

     - The Gateway should fill in automatically based on the IP address.
 If not, copy the IP address and replace the last number with a 1.
         -ex.
 Based on the previous example: 192.168.1.1

-    3.Tap Save and let the network reconnect.
+    3. Tap Save and let the network reconnect.

 === "iOS"